Christian World Liberation Front

-The Christian World Liberation Front (CWLF) was a campus outreach at the University of California, Berkeley.
-It sought to appeal to disenfranchised young people by adopting the mode of dress, methods, and language of the radical counterculture.
-It was established in April 1969 and dissolved in June 1975.
+The Christian World Liberation Front (CWLF) was an evangelical Christian campus ministry at the University of California, Berkeley from April 1969 to June 1975.
+It sought to appeal to disillusioned young people by adopting the mode of dress, methods, and language of the counterculture of the 1960s.
 It was considered one of the most prominent Jesus People ministries, partly due to the influence of its underground newspaper Right On.

 Background

 In 1967 Campus Crusade for Christ (CCC) President Bill Bright conceived of a strategy to reach students at UC Berkeley, considered the hotbed of campus radicalism as the launching point of the Free Speech Movement and the Vietnam Day Committee.
 CCC sent six hundred staff and students for a weeklong blitz.
 However, CCC staff members were generally dissatisfied with the result.

 In February 1969, Jack Sparks, a former associate professor of statistics at Penn State and current CCC staff member, visited UC Berkeley with Pat Matrisciana and Fred Dyson.
-From their visit they concluded that they should move to Berkeley and adopt the counterculture’s methods in order to reach the students, including distributing leaflets and using signs, posters, and bullhorns.
+From their visit they concluded that they should move to Berkeley and adopt the counterculture's methods in order to reach the students, including distributing leaflets and using signs, posters, and bullhorns.

 The three moved with their families and a few others to Berkeley to start their outreach in April.
 CCC funded the effort as a pilot program, but stayed in the background due to concerns over how its conservative donors would perceive the endeavor.
-Matrisciana and Dyson did not stay long, leaving Sparks as the group’s unquestioned leader.
-The Third World Liberation Front had established a chapter at UC Berkeley in January 1969, so Sparks’s group adopted the name Christian World Liberation Front.
+Matrisciana and Dyson did not stay long, leaving Sparks as the group's unquestioned leader.
+The Third World Liberation Front had established a chapter at UC Berkeley in January 1969, so Sparks's group adopted the name Christian World Liberation Front.